Child Molester Sentenced To 55 Years In Prison Beaten To Death Days After Arriving In Prison

 It was not immediately clear how Ayon was able to attack Duran, or whether the men had been housed together in the prison.
 Ayon had been sentenced to prison for six years after conviction for robbery and use of a deadly weapon.

-Neither man was slated to remain in the facility for long — Wasco State Prison is a short-term facility where inmates are processed, classified, and evaluated to determine their security level and what long-term prison facility they should be placed in.
+Neither man was slated to remain in the facility for long — Wasco State Prison is a short-term facility where inmates are processed, classified, and evaluated to determine their security level and what longterm prison facility they should be placed in.
 The prison houses 4,900 inmates and has close to 1,500 employees.

 Child molester beaten to death less than one week after arriving in jail https://t.co/OLK0Z0OtpI pic.twitter.com/RLB5epZMo0